Existence and Calculation of Optimal Monetary Equilibria on Overlapping Generations Economies: The set of equilibria and the existence theorems

 and, if this reasoning can be applied for all $p\in\mathcal{H}$, then

 This leads to the following assumption. \begin{assumption}[\textcite{Cass_1972} criterion] Let $p\in\mathcal{H}$.
 Then, $p\in\mathcal{H}^{PO}$ if, and only if,

 \end{assumption}

-As described in the \hyperref[sec1]{Introduction}, following \textcite{Cass_1972}, \textcite{BalaskoShell_1980,OkunoZilcha_1980,Benveniste_1986,GeanakoplosPolemarchakis_1991} derived conditions under which Assumption \ref{assCassCriterion} can be sustained (e.g., uniform bounds on the Gaussian curvature of the indifference curves \parencite[296]{BalaskoShell_1980} and bounded coefficients of smoothness and strictness \parencite[803]{OkunoZilcha_1980}).
+As described in the \hyperref[sec1]{Introduction}, following \textcite{Cass_1972}, \textcite{BalaskoShell_1980,OkunoZilcha_1980,Benveniste_1986,GeanakoplosPolemarchakis_1991} derived conditions under which Assumption \ref{assCassCriterion} can be sustained\footnote{All the existence results in Section \ref{sec3} are, in fact, results on the existence of equilibrium price sequences that satisfy the Cass criterion (see the proof of Theorem \ref{theoClassModelExistence}, where this point is raised).
+Therefore, Assumption \ref{assCassCriterion} could require only the sufficiency of the Cass criterion for optimality (e.g., when the conditions of Theorem 3A from \textcite[p.
+803]{OkunoZilcha_1980} are satisfied), and this would still ensure the existence of \textit{optimal monetary equilibria}.
+However, in this case, the set in (\ref{AlternativeDefParetoOptimal}) would be a subset of $\mathcal{H}^{PO}$.
+Furthermore, if this sort of assumption is fully dropped, then the results in Section \ref{sec3} still furnish the existence of \textit{monetary equilibria}.} (e.g., uniform bounds on the Gaussian curvature of the indifference curves \parencite[p.
+296]{BalaskoShell_1980} and bounded coefficients of smoothness and strictness \parencite[p.
+803]{OkunoZilcha_1980}).

-Since $\mathcal{H}$ is seen as the set of equilibria that represent long-standing economic activity, one may directly notice, under Assumption \ref{assCassCriterion}, that $\mathcal{H}^{PO}$ can be regarded as the set of equilibria that represent long-standing efficient economic activity, with $\mathcal{E}$ being just part of a ``larger classical economy'' whose inception was in period $t=T$, $T\leq -1$.
+Since $\mathcal{H}$ is seen as the set of equilibria that represents long-standing economic activity, notice that, under Assumption \ref{assCassCriterion}, $\mathcal{H}^{PO}$ can be regarded as the set of equilibria that represents long-standing, efficient economic activity, with $\mathcal{E}$ being just part of a larger classical economy whose inception was in period $t=T$, $T\leq -1$.